pietromandracci/pysica/README.rst

 $ pip install pysica

-In Debian-related linux distributions you will have to install the package inside a python virtual environment, since the operative system doesn't allow *pip* to install software in the main file hierarchy.
+In some linux distributions (e.g. Debian-related ones) you will have to install the package inside a python virtual environment, since the operative system doesn't allow *pip* to install software in the main file hierarchy.
 You can find instructions on how to create a virtual environment `here <https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments>`_.

 .. note:: The package has been developed and tested for use in linux.
 Some subpackages could probably be used under other systems also,